 - Bring headphones and listen to your song right before going on stage.
 You will sing much better if it’s fresh in your mind.

-- Have fun!
-Your friends and family will be cheering you on.
+- Have fun, and don’t take things too seriously.
+Your friends and family will be supporting you and cheering you on.

 From show tunes to pop anthems, pick any of these incredible songs to sing at a talent show, and you’ll be ready to take center stage.
 We wish you the best of luck at your talent show!